-(1) Varies with heating degree-days ("HDD").
-Above value reflects 5000 HDD average for New Jersey.
-U values represent total wall system U value, including all components (i.e., clear wall, windows, doors).
+(1) U values represent total wall system U value, including all components (i.e., clear wall, windows, doors).
 Type A-1 - Detached one and two family dwellings.
 Type A-2 - All other residential buildings, three stories in height or less.
 (2) All frame floors shall meet this requirement.
 There is no requirement for floors over basements and/or unvented crawl spaces when the basement and/or unvented crawl space walls are insulated.
-(3) Energy and demand savings due to mechanical ventilation are calculated prescriptively, outside of the UDRH process.
-A value of 'AsBuilt' models the reference and program homes with the same ventilation equipment so that no savings are claimed or lost.
-(4) Energy and demand savings due to efficient lighting are calculated prescriptively, outside of the UDRH process.
-(5) MEC 95 minimum requirement is 78 AFUE.
+(3) MEC 95 minimum requirement is 78 AFUE.
 However, 80 AFUE is adopted for New Jersey based on typical minimum availability and practice.
-(6) Based on the Federal Government standard for calculating EF (50 gallon assumed): •Gas-fired Storage-type EF: 0.67 - (0.0019 x Rated Storage Volume in gallons) •Electric Storage-type EF: 0.97 - (0.00132 x Rated Storage Volume in gallons) •Instantaneous Gas-fired EF: 0.62 - (0.0019 x Rated Storage Volume in gallons) Instantaneous Electric EF: 0.93 - (0.0013 x Rated Storage Volume in gallons
+(4) Based on the Federal Government standard for calculating EF (50 gallon assumed): •Gas-fired Storage-type EF: 0.67 - (0.0019 x Rated Storage Volume in gallons) •Electric Storage-type EF: 0.97 - (0.00132 x Rated Storage Volume in gallons) •Instantaneous Gas-fired EF: 0.62 - (0.0019 x Rated Storage Volume in gallons) •Instantaneous Electric EF: 0.93 - (0.0013 x Rated Storage Volume in gallons)